OfficeDev/Office-Addin-Scripts/packages/custom-functions-metadata/Specification.md

 Provides the description of the custom functions.
 It is determined from the comment section above the function itself.

-### @streaming cancelable
+### @streaming

-Used to denote custom function is streaming and cancelable.
-In typescript if the last parameter of the function is of type CustomFunctions.StreamingHandler, then the function will be marked streaming and cancelable.
+Used to indicate that a custom function is a streaming function.

+The last parameter should be of type `CustomFunctions.StreamingHandler<ResultType>`.
+The function should return `void`.

+Streaming functions do not return values directly, but rather should call `setResult(result: ResultType)` using the last parameter.

 ### @volatile